kenjyco/kenjyco/setup-linux-mint.md

     - (this will take a while the first time it runs)
-    - If "Reboot required: You have installed updates that require a reboot to take effect, please reboot your system as soon as possible" appears,
+    - If "Reboot required: You have installed updates that require a reboot to take effect, please reboot your system as soon as possible" appears, reboot the computer after adjusting more initial settings

-Also note that over time, there will be new versions of the Update Manager.
+Also note that **over time, there will be new versions of the Update Manager**.
 Try to notice when you see a little red dot in the shield icon in the lower right area of the screen (indicating an update is available)

+# Adjust more Update Manager settings

+- With the Update Manager open, click the "Edit" menu and select "Software Sources"
+    - Type your password and click "Authenticate"

+# Use the GUI to change some system settings

+- Press the `win` key to pull up the Linux Mint menu
+- Type "windows" and click on the result in the menu
+    - Click on the "Behavior" tab
+        - Change "Window focus mode" from "Click" to "Mouse" (which allows you to focus on a window to quickly type something or scroll, without bringing it to the forefront)
+    - Click on the "Alt-Tab" tab
+        - Change "Alt-Tab switcher style" from "Icons and thumbnails" to "Window preview (no icons)"

 # TODO